 Glazing a window is one of the best things home dwellers can do to maximize the energy efficiency of their home.
 Needless to say, poorly functioning windows are one of the biggest reasons for heat loss.
 It’s best to fix any window problem as quickly as possible and prevent further harm.

 Depending on the extent of the damage, you may want to hire a professional glazier to do the job for you.
-Some windows can be difficult to replace or glaze and need special treatment.
-For instance, window replacement in older homes may be problematic.
+Some windows, such as historic windows, require special treatment to maintain their original character while still improving their performance.
 You might need help finding the right fit that preserves the character and style of the house.

 Plan your window installation right.
 Try our estimator tool today.